MicrosoftDocs/webview2-win32-reference/1-0-1072-54/icorewebview2environment3.md

  The app should retry `CreateCoreWebView2CompositionController` upon failure, unless the error code is `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
 When the app retries `CreateCoreWebView2CompositionController` upon failure, it is recommended that the app restarts from creating a new WebView2 Environment.
 If a WebView2 Runtime update happens, the version associated with a WebView2 Environment may have been removed and causing the object to no longer work.
 Creating a new WebView2 Environment works since it uses the latest version.

 WebView creation fails with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)` if a running instance using the same user data folder exists, and the Environment objects have different `EnvironmentOptions`.
 For example, if a WebView was created with one language, an attempt to create a WebView with a different language using the same user data folder will fail.

-The creation will fail with `E_ABORT` if `parentWindow` is destroyed before the creation is finished.
-If this is caused by a call to `DestroyWindow`, the creation completed handler will be invoked before `DestroyWindow` returns, so you can use this to cancel creation and clean up resources synchronously when quitting a thread.

 CreateCoreWebView2CompositionController is supported in the following versions of Windows: